ChrstphrHll/npc_gen/students/Shinare Bersa.md

 # Shinare Bersa
 ---
 ### Description
-- Tiefling Ranger from Kordinia
+- Tiefling Ranger from Aldercrown Empire
 - 1st year Exploration student in Fiesn
-- long curly violet hair that's plain, Spring Green eyes, and Violet Red skin
+- long wavy auburn hair that's plain, Spring Green eyes, and Violet Red skin
 - Is Admirable and Invisible, and has Uncaring as their ideal

 ### Organizations